codbex/codbex.github.io/_posts/2024-04-02-using-apps-with-helios-on-snowflake.md

 author: nedelchojr
 ---

 Introducing <a href="{{ site.baseurl }}/products/helios/">Helios Edition</a> – tailored specifically for enterprise JavaScript/TypeScript development, providing a powerful set of features to accelerate your development workflow.
-With a focus on server-side RESTful services authoring, pattern-based user interface generation, role-based security, and comprehensive testing and monitoring capabilitie.
+With a focus on server-side RESTful services authoring, pattern-based user interface generation, role-based security, and comprehensive testing and monitoring capabilities.

 <img src="{{ site.baseurl }}/images/2024-04-02-using-apps-with-helios/helios-snowflake.png" width="800em">